top of page

 While online counseling is easy and convenient, it is not for everyone.
 Our online services are most suited for people who have either previously engaged in formal counseling services and/or are seeking support for issues that are not related to alcohol and substance abuse, life threatening, psychiatric crisis, including: severe mental health issues such as bipolar disorder, schizophrenia, severe major depressive disorder, panic disorder, personality disorders, suicidal, homicidal or violent behavior (past and present).

 If you are needing support for these concerns, in-person services is the recommended treatment.
 You can find an in-person professional by calling your insurance company and asking for a list of providers.
-Alternatively, check out a list of resources here:

 bottom of page